meteor/meteor/content/writing-atmosphere-packages.md

 <h2 id="dependencies">Dependencies</h2>

-Chances are your package will want to make use of other packages---to ensure they are available, you can declare dependencies.
+Chances are your package will want to make use of other packages.
+To ensure they are available, you can declare dependencies.
 Atmosphere packages can depend both on other Atmosphere packages, as well as packages from npm.

 <h3 id="atmosphere-dependencies">Atmosphere dependencies</h3>